 - *If you’re not concerned with FODMAPs, you can add 1/2 cup chopped red onion instead of the scallions.
 It makes the salsa prettier, too!

 - **Please note: Jalapeños are low in FODMAPs, but some people react poorly to spicy food regardless of the amount of FODMAPs.
 Be mindful of how your body reacts to spicy food and consult your doctor or dietitian before making and consuming this recipe if you have concerns about how your body might react.

 - ***If you are averse to stirring it by hand, you can add the mixture back to the food processor, add the lime juice, salt and pepper, and pulse a bit more until coated.
 I put it in a bowl and stir in the juice and seasonings to prevent over processing.

 - Category: Appetizer

 - Cuisine: Mexican

-Keywords: pineapple salsa, easy pineapple salsa, homemade pineapple salsa, pineapple pico de gallo, low FODMAP salsa, paleo salsa, whole30 salsa, fruit salsa, appetizer recipes, mexican recipes, cinco de mayo recipes, summer recipes
+Keywords: pineapple salsa, easy pineapple salsa, homemade pineapple salsa, pineapple pico de gallo, low FODMAP salsa, paleo salsa, whole30 salsa, fruit salsa, appetizer recipes, Mexican recipes, cinco de mayo recipes, summer recipes, food processor recipes